idowujames/Nigerian-Telecom-Data-Project/nigerian_telcom_data_-_project/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── nigerian_telcom_data___project   <- Source code for use in this project.
+└── src                <- Source code for use in this project.
     │
-    ├── __init__.py             <- Makes nigerian_telcom_data___project a Python module
+    ├── make_dataset.py         <- Creates the dataset using faker
     │
-    ├── config.py               <- Store useful variables and configuration
+    ├── wrangle-function.py     <- Functions that does the data cleaning
     │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
-    ├── features.py             <- Code to create features for modeling
-    │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
-    │   └── train.py            <- Code to train models
-    │
-    └── plots.py                <- Code to create visualizations
 ```

 --------